stela2502/ImageBlueprint/DEPLOY.md

 # Deploying the singularity image on COSMOS

-COSMOS uses the module system to load software.
-It would make sense if you would use the module system to deploy your signuarity images.
-This way we can share our images and therby hopefully reduce the amount of work each of us need to invest.

-I have used ChatGPT for the creation of most of this tutorial and also for the next script:
+COSMOS uses the module system to manage and load software, making it an ideal platform for deploying Singularity images.
+By leveraging the module system, we can share our images more effectively, reducing the workload for everyone involved.

+For most of this tutorial, I’ve used ChatGPT to assist in creating the content, including the script below:

 [generate_module.sh](generate_module.sh).

-This script takes the deploy path, the version of the package and the name of the tool as options:
+This script generates the necessary module file based on the deployment path, version, and tool name:

 ```bash
 ./generate_module.sh <deploy path> 1.0 Bioinformatics
 ```

-All of this information is known to the Makefile.
-So the best would be to call this script from within the makefile:
+Since all relevant information is centralized in the ``Makefile``, it is best to manage and maintain this information there to ensure consistency and ease of updates.

 ```text
 # Variables